 Once the analysis had been adjusted for influential factors – including smoking, sex, age, occupation, and diet – they found that walking to work was associated with a reduction in risk of CVD and mortality.
-Cycling faired even better, having the lowest risk of these outcomes as well as producing a lower risk of cancer and all-cause mortality.
+Cycling faired even better, having the

 For individuals who combined different transport methods to get to work – therefore using a combination of active and non-active transport – there were also significant benefits, but only if cycling was one of the types of transport involved.
 Also, the CVD benefits for walking commuters was only significant if they covered more than 6 miles per week (roughly 2 hours of walking at a pace of 3 miles per hour).